Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/organizations.md

 # Organizations

+Organization is a workspace, where you and your colleagues can find information, uploaded by your company/workplace.

 ## Get all organizations for a current user

 <img src="../images/get-all.png" alt="Get all request" class="responsive-img" width="5%" style="vertical-align:middle;margin:0px 0px"/> https://my.slingshotapp.io/v1/organizations